 The venue for this implausible triumph was the Crooked Stick layout in Illinois, and that Daly even started the tournament is near miraculous.
 Initially ninth on the list of reserves, with several players unable to take part, Daly was contacted the day before the tournament began to be told he had been promoted to first reserve.

-Still not guaranteed a start, he drove through the night for eight hours in order – where he learned that with Nick Price dropping out to attend the birth of his son, Daly was in.
+Still not guaranteed a start, he drove through the night for eight hours in order to (possibly) contend – where he learned that with Nick Price dropping out to attend the birth of his son, Daly was in.

 There was no time for a practice round, but Daly wasn’t phased; the then 25-year-old American shot rounds of 69, 67, 69 and 71 to win the tournament by three strokes.
 This major victory was also Daly’s first on the PGA Tour; unsurprisingly it caught the attention of millions watching around the world.